fjdvchain/bun-bugs/README.md

 This repo is to demonstrate a bug when trying to dockerize an application written in bun.
 There are two issues I see and they are below

-1) Bun install taking quite some time
+1) Bun install taking quite some time (installs when building docker images taking 5 minutes)
-2) Docker application isn't able to startup
+2) Docker application isn't able to startup (migrate command fails in image)

 ## How to see bug